A Lesson to Learn: NIO Inc. (NIO)

-NIO Inc. (NYSE:NIO) went up by 1.13% from its latest closing price compared to the recent 1-year high of $66.99.
-The company’s stock price has collected -1.24% of loss in the last five trading sessions.
-MarketWatch.com reported on 09/18/21 that If there were a ‘Big Three’ of electric vehicle makers, who would join Tesla?
+NIO Inc. (NYSE:NIO) went down by -1.75% from its latest closing price compared to the recent 1-year high of $66.99.
+The company’s stock price has collected -5.68% of loss in the last five trading sessions.
+Barron’s reported on 09/23/21 that NIO Stock Rises on a New EV Battery.
+This One Has No Cobalt.

 Is It Worth Investing in NIO Inc. (NYSE :NIO) Right Now?